North Coast Water Board Program Priorities

 - Issue enforcement actions to impose Minimum Mandatory Penalties (MMPs) for NPDES wastewater facilities within 18 months from the date of violation (80% of all violations).

-- Timely enforcement on missed deadlines in existing enforcement orders.
+- Missed deadlines in existing enforcement orders

 - Coordinate officewide complaint response.
 CalEPA is committed to responding to all environmental complaints received by the agency.
-The Water Boards receive from CalEPA approximately five to ten complaints per week that need to be tracked, investigated, and responded to in a timely manner by the respective Regional Water Board.
-North Coast Water Board staff will continue to respond to complaints as they are received and assign to staff to triage and investigate.
+The Water Boards receives from CalEPA approximately five to ten complaints per week that need to be tracked, investigated, and responded to in a timely manner by the respective Regional Water Board.
+North Coast Water Board staff will continue to respond to complaints as they are received and assigned to staff to triage and investigate.

 - For each Board Meeting’s Executive Officer’s report, provide a summary of recent and ongoing enforcement actions. https://www.waterboards.ca.gov/northcoast/board_info/board_meetings/